Skip Navigation

 OT, MSOT, OTR

-Lillie has previous experience working with children and adults in a variety of settings, including outpatient clinics, public school systems, and a skilled nursing facility.
-Her pediatric experience includes working with children with autism spectrum disorders, ADHD, sensory processing difficulties, genetic conditions, social-emotional challenges, and developmental delays.
-While obtaining her master’s degree at Ithaca College, Lillie worked in an integrated preschool program and as a camp counselor for children 3-5 years old.
+is an Occupational Therapist in the Norwood clinic.
+She has previous experience working with children and adults in a variety of settings, including outpatient clinics, public school systems, and a skilled nursing facility.
+Her pediatric experience includes working with children with autism spectrum disorder, ADHD, sensory processing difficulties, genetic conditions, social-emotional challenges, and developmental delays.
+While obtaining her Master’s at Ithaca College, Lillie worked in an integrated preschool program and as a camp counselor for children ages 3-5 years old.
 She is passionate about helping children of all ages and abilities to achieve their goals using a child directed play-based therapeutic approach.

 Barry James